Explaining the decline of US wind output power density: Discussion

 \section{Discussion}

-We showed that the growth of wind power generation in the US was driven mainly by increases in the total rotor swept area of operating turbines: the rotor swept area per turbine, and the number of new turbines contributed to output growth similarly.
-The increase in rotor swept area per turbine has reduced direct impacts on land per generated unit of power, as fewer turbines had to be built.
-However, the rotor swept area necessary to produce a given output has slightly increased in the last decade.
-This implies that all related impacts, particularly on wildlife and landscape disturbance, have increased more than power output.
-In 2019, output per unit of rotor swept area was only \unskip\% of the output in 2010.

-Besides being linked to wind power externalities, the rotor swept area also indicates the spacing area necessary in-between turbines, and thus the size of land necessary for the wind park.
+The rotor swept area indicates the spacing area necessary in-between turbines, and thus the size of land necessary for deploying a wind park.
 If the distance between turbines required to reduce wake effects to an acceptable level is proportional to the rotor diameters, the total rotor swept area is also proportional to the spacing area if effects at the borders of wind parks are neglected.
-A simplified rule of thumb based on rotor sizes is often used to estimate spacing area requirements: it is assumed that a spacing of 7--12 times the rotor diameter in prevailing wind direction and 2--5 times the rotor diameter in the perpendicular direction between wind turbines has to be guaranteed \cites{rinne_effects_2018}{ryberg_future_2018}[76--77]{patel_wind_2006}[423]{manwell2010wind}.
+A simplified rule of thumb based on rotor sizes is often used to estimate spacing area requirements: it is assumed that a spacing of 7--12 times the rotor diameter in prevailing wind direction and 2--5 times the rotor diameter in the perpendicular direction between wind turbines has to be guaranteed \cites{ryberg_future_2018}{rinne_effects_2018}[76--77]{patel_wind_2006}[423]{manwell2010wind}.
 Lower distances will increase losses due to wake effects too much.
-Our results indicate that roughly \unskip\% more wind power could have been generated with the same land requirements per unit of generated electricity if the output power density of wind turbines would have been maintained at the level of 2010.

-Higher turbines and more windy locations have allowed to increase the wind available to the rotor swept area of turbines.
-However, higher turbines also increase the visibility of turbines and are technically limited.
-Therefore, significant trade-offs have to be faced when aiming at further increasing hub heights in the future.
-Windy locations may also become scarce in the future, but we did not assess the geographical patterns of the wind power expansion in detail.
-Anyhow, a decrease in system efficiency has offset these gains in input power density.

-Even if technological progress has likely improved wind turbines and optimizations of wind park layouts may have increased the output of wind parks, our results show that total system efficiency has declined over the last decade.
-Data does not allow for a definite conclusion, but it can be assumed that one of the main reasons for decreasing system efficiency is the fall in specific power of wind turbines.
-Of course, there are economic and technical reasons for this fall: less variable output of turbines and relatively little additional cost for building larger rotors makes wind turbines with lower specific power attractive to investors and the power system \cite{bolinger_opportunities_2020}.
-If technologies that can integrate variable generation become very cheap and land very scarce, this trend may be reversed in the future.
-Particularly in land-constrained countries, the situation might be different.
+Hence, output power density can be used as proxy for land use requirements for wind power generation.